-People walking or riding along Halibut Point Road (HPR) have no margin of safety from increasing traffic levels.
+Halibut Point Road (HPR) lacks safe walking and biking infrastructure.
 The road lacks bike lanes and sidewalks from Cascade Creek Road north to the Ferry Terminal.
-South of Cascade Creek into town, the on-street bike lane only provides a thin line of paint as protection.
-This project proposes a paved multi-modal pathway along HPR.
-Ideally, the facility could be a 10-foot-wide separated pathway like exists along Sawmill Creek Road (SMC).
-However, a narrower right-of-way (ROW) and numerous driveways will necessitate adapting the design to fit constraints.
-Focusing first on segments of highest feasibility, like the stretches of public land along Sandy Beach, Pioneer Park and Harbor Point, would improve access to safe walking and enhance underused public open space.
-With thousands of cruise passengers disembarking only a third of a mile from a Cross Trail Connector, a crosswalk on HPR will be a necessary safety addition.
+Ideally, HPR could have a 10-foot-wide separated pathway like exists along Sawmill Creek Road (SMC); however, a narrower right-of-way (ROW), private property, and numerous driveways will necessitate adapting the design to fit constraints.
+Focusing on segments of highest feasibility, like the stretches of public land along Sandy Beach, Pioneer Park and Harbor Point, would improve access to safe walking and enhance underused public open space.